-12998-224(16) Classical Mechanics, Waves and Optics (3\ell, 3p)
+12998-224(16) Classical Mechanics, Waves and Optics (3l, 3p)

-2014
+2016

 Course summary:

 Velocity-dependent non-conservative force, conservative systems in three-dimensional space, central force motion, planetary and satellite motion, scattering of particles, multi-particle systems, dynamics of rigid bodies, geometrical optics, free and forced linear oscillations with damping, one-dimensional wave motion with boundary conditions, Doppler effect, interference and diffraction, physical optics.

 Continuous assessment

-PP Physics 114 P Mathematics 114, 144 P Physics 144
+PP Physics 114 P Mathematics 114, 144 PP Physics 144

 Outcomes of course:

 Students are introduced to more advanced concepts in Newtonian classical mechanics.
 Students are introduced to concepts regarding wave phenomena in various facets of Physics, with emphasis on applications in Optics.
 Students will be expected to gain abilities in calculations on these systems as well as in the conceptual understanding of the physics.

 Lecturer:

-Prof KK Müller-Nedebock: Mechanics

-Tel: (021) 808-3386 / 91 E-mail: kkmn@sun.ac.za

-Office: Room 1027 in the Merensky Physics Building.

-Prof BIS van der Ventel: Waves & Optics

-Tel: (021) 808-3388 E-mail: bventel@sun.ac.za

-Office: Room 1019 in the Merensky Physics Building
+Prof BIS van der Ventel: Mechanics Tel: (021) 808-3388 E-mail: bventel@sun.ac.za Office: Room 1019 in the Merensky Physics Building Dr JN Kriel: Waves & Optics Tel: (021) 808-3658 E-mail: hkriel@sun.ac.za Office: Room 1014 in the Merensky Physics Building.
+Mentor:

+For each year of our physics programme the Department of Physics has appointed a staff member as mentor to be available to students.
+You are always invited to discuss general issues in the physics programme or its modules with this mentor, in addition to usual consultations with your individual lecturers.

+For this module your mentor is Dr PH Neethling pietern@sun.ac.za

 Course content:

 Mechanics

 Conservative forces and conservation laws within the Lagrangian formulation of dynamics.
 Applications to classical systems with gravity.
 Nonconservative, velocity-dependent forces.

 Waves & Optics

 - 1. Free oscillations of simple systems

 - 2. Harmonically forced oscillations

 - 3. Free oscillations of systems with many degrees of freedom

 - 4. One dimensional wave motion

 - 5. Interference and diffraction

 - 6. Interference by division of amplitude

-Practicals & Tutorials:
+Practicals& Tutorials:

 Experiments and tutorials will expand upon and complement the lectures.
-Experiments include: Studies of forced and damped oscillator, elastic and inelastic collisions, determination of the velocity of light, simple spectroscopic investigations as well as investigations of standing waves.
+Experiments may include: Studies of forced and damped oscillator, elastic and inelastic collisions, determination of the velocity of light, simple spectroscopic investigations as well as investigations of standing waves.
 The experimental part of this module is integral to the course.
 Both the active participation during practicals as well as subsequent reports will be assigned a mark.

 Study material:

 Prescribed textbook: "Mechanics" (3rd edition) by LD Landau and E.M Lifshitz, Elsevier Class notes based on: "Waves and Optics" Berkeley Physics Course Vol. 3, and "Vibrations and Waves" by A.P.
-French were given to the students, Prescribed textbook: Vibrations and Waves by George C. King Assessment:
+French were given to the students, Prescribed textbook: Vibrations and Waves by George C. King

+Assessment:

 Methods of Assessments

 Continuous Assessment

 Mechanics Section (First term): The continuous assessment includes multiple in-class assignments, problem-solving sessions, and at least 1 practical essay as well as a short examination taken orally

-Second term: Continuous evaluation.
-Two written tests and two homework assignments.
+Waves and Optics Section (Second term): The continuous assessment includes homework, tests, tutorial tests and practical reports.

 Venue and time of assessment opportunities

 See timetable on Physics home page as well as official University webpage

 Availability of marks:

 Papers, assignment and feedback are returned as soon as possible.
-Calculation of final mark for the module: The final mark will be calculated as follows: Mechanics For 1⁄2 of final module mark; made up as follows: oral exam 1/5, practical 1/5, problem solving 1/5 and assignments 2/5 Mark for Optics (Test 1 25% + Test 2 25% Homework assignment 1 25% + Homework assignment 2 25%)
+Calculation of final mark for the module: The final mark will be calculated as follows: Mechanics: For 1⁄2 of final module mark; made up as follows: 4 assessments (25% each).
+Waves and Optics: